Industry NewsDriftwood Capital Intensifies Focus on Lifestyle & Luxury Sector With New Division...

 • Branded Residences: “The branded residence sector has expanded rapidly, with global supply growing 160 percent over the past decade.
 Demand is driven by UHNWIs (ultra-high-net-worth individuals) and HNWIs seeking turnkey, serviced living experiences, with key growth markets in North America, the Caribbean, and select international gateway cities.
 Major hotel groups, including Four Seasons, Ritz-Carlton, and Aman, continue to expand their branded residential pipelines to meet demand.”

-In addition to the operational consolidation, Driftwood launched a dedicated investment fund targeting markets across the United States and select international markets that fit the fund’s criteria, with planned capital deployments of over $3 billion.
+In addition to the operational consolidation, Driftwood will be launching a dedicated investment fund targeting markets across the United States and select international markets that fit the fund’s criteria.
 “The Driftwood Lifestyle & Luxury Fund (DLLX) is focused on both ownership and management,” said Azevedo, who oversees the fund.
 “The fund is dedicated to acquiring, developing, and lending on luxury and lifestyle hospitality assets, including branded residential properties.”

 Crafting the kinds of guest experiences appropriate to the sector, Driftwood’s management division plays a key role in optimizing the DLLUX portfolio’s performance.
 “Travel is evolving toward more immersive and bespoke experiences,” noted Azevedo, who explained that Driftwood’s approach focuses on: